 The wider curriculum is built on the aim of developing pupils as confident thinkers, with the ability to pose questions, follow lines of enquiry and to broaden their thinking and horizons.
 Pupils engage in a half termly history or geography based topic and go on a learning journey to find out the possible answers to a big question.
 Global learning is weaved through each curriculum topic.

 In one half term the whole school focus on a Global themed topic.
+For academic year, to support the catch up needed as a result of the coronavirus pandemic, this has been temporarily suspended.
 In academic year 2017 to 2018, the global learning theme was ‘more in common’ and ‘belonging.’
 This Spring 2019 the theme is ‘social justice’ and the work is linked to Action Transports Theatre production of Adrift.
-During Autumn 1 of this academic year, the whole school focus was ‘One World’.
+During Autumn 1 of the 2019-2020 academic year, the whole school focus was ‘One World’.
 This allowed the children to focus on the effect that we are having on our planet and look at what we can implement to support conservation.

 Fundamental British values are also taught through the curriculum and each half termly topic is linked to focus British values.
 They are also supported though targeted circle times.